(Revised and Approved March 2022)

 Decisions at meetings of the Chapter shall be in accordance with the Constitution of the American Fisheries Society.
 Robert’s Rules of Order shall govern in all cases not covered by the Constitution or these Bylaws.

 The Executive Committee may assess fees to cover the costs of meetings and Chapter activities.
-Membership dues shall be modified through the resolution process.
+Annual Chapter membership dues shall be modified through the resolution process.

 Amendment of the Bylaws

-Bylaws of the Chapter may be amended by a 2/3 majority of those members voting, provided that prior notice of at least 30 days be given to the membership of the proposed change(s).
-Said change(s) must be approved by the Executive Committee of the Society before taking effect.
+Bylaws of the Chapter may be amended by a 2/3 majority of those members present and voting, provided that prior notice of at least 30 days be given to the membership of the proposed change(s).
+Said change(s) must be reviewed by the Society’s Management Committee for conformity with the Society’s Constitution, Rules, and Procedures, and do not take effect until the Executive Director has sent written notice of their approval by the Management Committee.

 Resolutions place the view of the Chapter on record regarding the matters affecting fisheries resources.
-To protect the credibility of the Society, the membership must thoroughly and rigorously review resolutions.
+To protect the credibility of the Chapter and the Society, the membership must thoroughly and rigorously review resolutions.
 There must be opportunity for the broadest participation in discussion and debate.

-- Submission – A resolution must be submitted through the President to the Chair of the Resolution Committee.
+- Submission – A resolution must be submitted through the President to the Chair of the Resolutions and Bylaws Committee.

-- Resolutions Committee Report – The Resolutions Committee Chair (or substitute appointed by the President if necessary) shall report to the Executive Committee any resolutions, any reports on issues surrounding a resolution that the Committee finds appropriate, any alternative resolutions the Committee might propose, and a recommendation on whether to present a Resolution to the membership.
+- Resolutions and Bylaws Committee Report – The Resolutions and Bylaws Committee Chair (or substitute appointed by the President if necessary) shall report to the Executive Committee any resolutions, any reports on issues surrounding a resolution that the Committee finds appropriate, any alternative resolutions the Committee might propose, and a recommendation on whether to present a Resolution to the membership.

-- Executive committee review – The Executive Committee will review the Resolutions Committee Report and decide whether to present a resolution to the membership for a vote at the Annual Meeting.
-If the Executive Committee does not approve the Resolutions Committee recommended actions on a resolution, then the Executive Committee shall append rationale for its decision to the Resolution Committee Report.
+- Executive Committee Review – The Executive Committee will review the Resolutions and Bylaws Committee Report and decide whether to present a resolution to the membership for a vote that takes place at an annual or special meeting via a manner deemed appropriate by the Executive Committee.
+If the Executive Committee does not approve the Resolutions and Bylaws Committee recommended actions on a resolution, then the Executive Committee shall append rationale for its decision to the Resolution and Bylaws Committee Report.

-- Prior distribution – The President shall distribute the Report to the membership not less than 30 days before the ballot or Annual Meeting.
+- Prior distribution – The President shall distribute the Report to the membership not less than 30 days before a vote that takes place via a manner deemed appropriate by the Executive Committee.

-- Emergencies – The President may, with the consent of the Executive committee, determine that an emergency exists and waive the requirement of prior publication.
+- Emergencies – The President may, with the consent of the Executive committee, determine that an emergency exists and waive the requirement of prior resolution distribution.

-- Voting – Resolutions must be approved by a 2/3 majority of members voting by ballot or at the annual Meeting.
+- Voting – Resolutions must be approved by a 2/3 majority of members participating in a vote that takes place via a manner deemed appropriate by the Executive Committee.

 Alaska Student Unit

-Student Subunits of the Chapter are organizations of AFS Chapter student members at regional levels, affiliated with and recognized as student clubs by Alaskan colleges and universities.
-Alaska Student Subunits provide representation for and attention toward issues concerning students of fisheries and aquatic sciences.
+Student Subunits of the Chapter are organizations consisting of AFS Chapter student members.
+Student Subunits are affiliated with and recognized as student clubs by Alaskan colleges and universities, and they can be organized at regional levels within Alaska (e.g. Anchorage, Southeast Alaska).
+Alaska Student Subunits provide representation for and direction toward issues concerning students of fisheries and aquatic sciences.